-- Heart Disease – the keto diet has the ability to improve the risk factors such as HDL cholesterol levels, body fat, blood sugar and blood pressure.
+- Heart Disease – the keto diet has the ability to improve the risk factors such as HDL cholesterol levels, blood sugar, and blood pressure;

-- Epilepsy – we already mentioned this diet is beneficial for such cases as well.
-It was discovered that it can cause a huge reduction in the epileptic seizures of children.
+- Epilepsy – we already mentioned that this diet is beneficial for such cases as well.
+It was discovered that it can cause a huge reduction in the epileptic seizures of children;

-- Brain injuries – one study had found that it helps one recover from a brain injury and reduce concussions
+- Brain injuries – one study had found that it helps one recover from a brain injury and reduces concussions;

-- Acne – by lowering your insulin levels and eating less processed foods in general, you also improve your chances of getting rid of any acne.
+- Acne – by lowering insulin levels and eating less processed foods in general, people also improve their chances of getting rid of any acne.